beartype/beartype/README.rst

       list of lists of byte-strings (rather than strings) *and* the leaf culprit as that byte-string.
 We also see that beartype only returned the `repr()` of both culprits rather than those culprits.
 Why?
-Because CPython prohibits weak references to lists *and* byte-strings.
+Because CPython prohibits weak references to both lists and byte-strings.

       This is why we facepalm ourselves in the morning.
+We did it this morning.
+      We'll do it next morning, too.
+Until the weakref_ module improves, leycec's forehead will be swollen with an angry mass of red welts that are unsightly and slightly festering (unbeknownst to his wife).

+      *First introduced in beartype 0.12.0.*

 Beartype Validators
 -------------------